In Slovenian language č, š and ž are pronounced like ch, sh, and zh.

 Trupejevo poldne (Austrians call it Techantinger Mittagskogel) means Tupej's Noon.
-North of the summit, on the Austrian side the Trupej farm stands and it gave the summit its name.
+North of the summit, on the Austrian side, the Trupej farm stands and it gave the summit its name.
 This is not an unusual practice here.
 A bit towards the east stands Maloško poldne, but there is no farm with such a name towards the north.
 In the first place this area is visited by hikers.
-As elsewhere in Karavanke/Karawanken, long hikes along the whole chain are also here highly rewarding.
+As elsewhere in Karawanks, long hikes along the whole chain are also here highly rewarding.
 In winter and spring many summits are very nice for tour skiing.
 And due to a few mountain roads, which reach just below the main crest, you will occasionally also meet a few mountain bikers there.
 Climbing is practised only in short crags lower in the range (and closer to populated places).

-On the east the narrow group of Trupejevo poldne begins on Jepca saddle, 1438 m.
-The first summit in the main crest west of Jepca is Črni vrh, 1751 m, then Kresišče, 1839 m, comes.
+On the east the narrow group of Trupejevo poldne begins on Jepca saddle / Sedlič, 1438 m.
+The first summit in the main crest west of Jepca is Črni vrh, 1751 m, then Kresišče / Schwarzkogel, 1839 m, comes.
 The latter is already grassy and so a nice hiking goal.
 From Kresišče towards the south a strong ridge deters.
-The first two summits are unimportant (Laskovc, 1760 m, and Tišlerica, 1757 m), but then the ridge rises to Mojstrovica, 1816 m, and Visoki vrh, 1828 m.
-As these two summits are standing closer to Sava valley and away from the main Karavanke/Karawanken crest, they offer different views on Julian Alps and also on Kepa / Mittagskogel, towards the NE.
+The first two summits are unimportant (Laskovec, 1760 m, and Tišlerica, 1757 m), but then the ridge rises to Mojstrovica, 1816 m, and Visoki vrh, 1828 m.
+As these two summits are standing closer to Sava valley and away from the main Karawanks crest, they offer different views on Julian Alps and also on Kepa / Mittagskogel, towards the NE.

-Further towards the west from Kresišče the main crest goes on Maloško poldne / Mallestiger Mittagskogel, 1828 m.
-Towards the N it sends a few rocks, called Ojstra peč, 1801 m.
-South of Maloško poldne there's the isolated Murnovec, 1866 m.
+Further towards the west from Kresišče the main crest goes on Maloško poldne / Mallestiger Mittagskogel, 1823 m.
+Towards the N it sends a few rocks, called Ojstra peč, 1802 m.
+South of Maloško poldne there's the isolated Murnovec, 1864 m.
 As paths detour it, its lower northern neighbour is more often visited.
 The next peak towards the west is the unimportant Ojstri vrh, 1866 m, and then comes Trupejevo poldne / Techantinger Mittagskogel itself.
-From this, the highest peak og the group, towards the south-west and later west another side ridge goes, bearing first the summit of Lepi vrh, 1926 m, and further down Kopa, 1836 m.
+From this, the highest peak of the group, towards the south-west and later west another side ridge goes, bearing first the summit of Bele peči, 1926 m, and further down Srednji vrh, 1836 m.
 North of this ridge the upper part of Železnica valley lies, when coming around this ridge the creek of Jerman flows southwards, directly into Sava.
-From Trupejevo poldne the main ridge towards the west goes over a few more bumps and the finishes on Blekova alpine meadow, 1629 m, where the western border of the narrow group is.
+From Trupejevo poldne the main ridge towards the west goes over a few more bumps and the finishes on Blekova alpine meadow, 1630 m, where the western border of the narrow group is.

 The main crest towards the west has the same characteristics.
 SW of Blekova meadow there's the nice, grassy summit of Vošca, 1737 m.
 It used to be a pasture once, there still stand the hut ruins, it offers great views on Martuljek group and is also fine for tour skiing.

-Further towards the west less important summits follow: Grpišca, 1676 m, Visoka Bavha, 1647 m, Kamnati vrh, 1656 m, Jerebikovec, 1617 m.
+Further towards the west less important summits follow: Grpišca, 1667 m, Visoka Bavha, 1650 m, Kamnati vrh, 1656 m, Jerebikovec, 1617 m.
 The latter lowers down on Korensko sedlo / Wurzenpass, 1073 m, over which the main road Kranjska Gora - Austria goes.
 The main ridge in this section can be easily hiked, but along it, there's no marked trail and partially it's even a pathless terrain.
 Just some basic orientation skills are needed and some steeper slopes must be negotiated carefully.

 Even further to the west of Korensko sedlo the summit of Peč / Ofen / Monte Forno stands, 1508 m.
 There the borders of three countries - Italy, Austria and Slovenia meet, so the point is also named Dreiländereck.
 On its northern slopes are the well visited ski terrains above Arnoldstein / Podklošter.

 North of Trupejevo poldne group there is a small hill with St. Kanzian church on it.
 On the SW side it has a nice crag, very popular for climbing.
 Many routes of various difficulty are made there, as they are only a few meters away from the road, this climbing center is very often visited.
 If you have more information about it, please post it here or make a separate page!
-I read that over these walls also a short ferrata goes (C difficulty on the Austrian scale, but still requiring some easy climbing), but what a shame, when trying to do it, I went along the crag and found nothing (to go later on top by the other side).
+Over those walls also a short ferrata goes (C difficulty on the Austrian scale, but still requiring some UIAA II degree free climbing).
+The other secured route is a bit easier Jaegersteig (Hunters' route).

 From the south (Slovenia) you can reach the group from the village of Srednji vrh, just above Gozd Martuljek in Sava valley one of the most spectacular balconies in the Alps.
 From there you can drive further into the group (towards the NE) by a narrow mountain road above Hladnik creek - till the hunters hut on 1280 m.
 West of Srednji vrh, there's a similar terrace of Robe.
 You can park on its western and, at Srnjak reastaurant.

 > On-line map in german is on: http://www.austrianmap.at/.

 As these mountains are not hard to pass, there are many hiking options, impossible to mention all.
 So here are just a few ideas for the narrow group of Trupejevo poldne.
 But there's more on the map above!
 Climbing was also mentioned (in St. Kanzian's crag).

 1. Take the mountain road from below Korensko sedlo / Wurzenpass and drive (by car or bike) towards the east.
 Park below Blekova meadow.
 Go on Blekova and from the hut all the time by the main crest on Trupejevo poldne.
 Descend in Železnica and by the mountain road back.

 4. Drive (bike, hike) through Belca valley and visit Mojstrovica and Visoki vrh (see the separate SP page).

 5. Ascend Maloško poldne / Mallestiger Mittagskogel from Altfinkenstein.
 You can do a round tour by marked paths and in addition visit the castle.
-But the ascent has on top a section of not just easy ferrata.
+But the ascent has on top a section of a bit more demanding ferrata.

-It is nice to ascend it from the Italian side, from Fusine / Bela peč.
+It is nice to ascend it from the Italian side, from Fusine / Bela peč (also with skis).
 Also some hills west of the main summit are panoramic.
 The other option is a bike tour from Podkoren (on Slovenian side).
 Drive towards Koren / Wurzenpass, below the saddle turn left and ride on top.
 Then descend in Rateče.
 And the third option is of course the chair-lift from the Austrian side.

-Ascend from Kranjska Gora to Srnjak inn and further upwards on Brvoge.
-Continue by the side ridge towards the NE, until you reach the main crest on Nizka Bavha, 1642m.
+1. Ascend from Kranjska Gora to Srnjak inn and further upwards on Brvoge.
+Continue by the side ridge towards the NE, until you reach the main crest on Nizka Bavha, 1642 m.
 From there continue over many panoramic summits towards the east to Vošca.
 Descend towards the SE, and later towards the S to Jurež farm and further down to Sava river valley.